 Immerse yourself in Suffolk’s great outdoors at the Suffolk Walking Festival, which takes place between May and June each year.
 The festival consists of group walks of varying athletic difficulty and setting.
 Walk along the coast, through towns and villages, in the countryside, perhaps even with your dog by your side.
 You can choose a gentle 1-6km stroll, a mid-length 8-16km trek or really place yourself among the elite walkers in the country by participating in one of the 16km+ expeditions.
 Whatever you choose, you’ll love the good company and even better surroundings.

-There are also many regional food and drink festivals that take place throughout the year, so keep an eye on the local festival calendar during your stay at Suffolk holiday lettings.
+There are also many regional food and drink festivals that take place throughout the year, so keep an eye on the local festival calendar during your holiday.
 Locally produced cheese, fruit, vegetables and meat are all showcased, as are many delicious real ales and ciders from local brewers.

-Must-see sights around Suffolk: Cathedrals, breweries and family-friendly attractions
+What to see in Suffolk: cathedrals, breweries and family-friendly attractions

-The Abbey Gardens in the market town of Bury St Edmunds is a park set amongst the ruins of an abbey.
-Free to enter, it's home to colourful rose beds, ancient buildings and enchanting gardens.
+The Abbey Gardens, in the market town of Bury St Edmunds, are a park set amongst the ruins of an abbey.
+Free to enter, they're home to colourful rose beds, ancient buildings and enchanting gardens.

 Greene King Brewery